-If the underwriters exercise their overallotment option to purchase additional shares in full, the pro forma net tangible book value after giving effect to the offering would be \$ per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$ per share and the dilution per share to new investors would be \$ per share, in each case after giving effect to the offering and assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.
+If the underwriters exercise their overallotment option to purchase additional shares in full, the pro forma as adjusted net tangible book value after giving effect to the offering would be \$(4.06) per share, the increase in pro forma as adjusted net tangible book value per share to existing stockholders would be \$0.48 per share and the dilution per share to new investors would be \$16.06 per share, in each case after giving effect to the offering and the initial public offering price of \$12.00 per share.

 The following table summarizes, as of January 2, 2021, the differences between the number of shares of common stock purchased from us by our existing stockholders and by new investors purchasing shares in this offering, the total consideration paid to us in cash and the average price per share paid by existing stockholders for shares of common stock issued prior to this offering, and the price to be paid by new investors for shares of common stock in this offering.
-The calculation below is based on the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of the prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The calculation below is based on the initial public offering price of \$12.00 per share, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.